 1) Superstition when waking up

-I started this post with the tittle ‘Wake up with the right foot’ and this is right.
-In Poland people believe that when you wake up, you should get out of the bed by placing your right foot on the floor!
+I started this post with the title ‘Wake up with the right foot’ and this is right.
+In Poland, people believe that when you wake up, you should get out of bed by placing your right foot on the floor!
 Otherwise, your day will be a disaster and a lot of bad things will happen to you during the day.

 2) Belief When Seeing a Nun

 If you see a nun walking in the street, you must find a man wearing glasses and look at him, and you will have good luck for the rest of the day!
 But if you were not able to find a man wearing glasses, well, you will have bad luck on that day.

 3) Marriage Superstition

 If you are planning to get married the best months to do it are the ones that have a letter ‘R’ in its Polish name, for example: March (Marzec) or June (Czerwiec).
 If you do it you have more probabilities that your marriage will be perfect!

 4) Bocian’s Belief